aloishias/meltingpotes-api-publication/README.md

   </a>
 </p>

-> API Rest member of meltingpotes project.
+> API Rest publication of meltingpotes project.
 NodeJS, ExpressJS and Sequelize